TheRenegadeCoder/sample-programs-website/docs/projects/dijkstra/c-plus-plus/index.md

 void handle_error()
 {
-    cout << "Usage: please provide three inputs: a serialized matrix, a source node and a destination node";
+    cout << "Usage: please provide three inputs: a serialized matrix, a source " "node and a destination node";
     exit(0);
 }